snehamchavan25/Global-CO2-Emission-Analysis/README.md

 Quantify and visualize historical CO2 emission trends: To understand the evolution of CO2 emissions over time, both globally and at the country level.

-Investigate the relationship between CO2 emissions and influencing factors: To explore how factors such as population, geographical area, and historical development correlate with CO2 emission levels.
+Investigate the relationship between CO2 emissions and influencing factors: To explore how factors such as population, geographical area, and historical development correlate with CO2 emission levels .